Caleta Hotel: Location

 The Caleta Palace Hotel was in Gibraltar, the British Overseas Territory at the southern end of the Iberian Peninsula.
 It was located at Catalan Bay, a small bay and fishing village, on the eastern side of The Rock.
 Catalan Bay is located separate from Gibraltar's main town and overlooks the Mediterranean Sea.

 History

 The hotel was built in 1964 and received funds from the Government of Gibraltar in 1972 under its Hotel Development Aid Programme to increase the total beds capacity of hotel by over 100.
-The hotel was closed in 2021 and demolished in 2022.

 Amenities

 The hotel operated one Italian restaurant and had guest rooms and suites.
-Nunos Italian Restaurant has received two rosettes by The Automobile Association.
-Two rosettes are awarded to those "excellent restaurants that aim for and achieve higher standards and better consistency".
+Nunos Italian Restaurant received two rosettes by The Automobile Association.
 The Caleta Hotel earned the Gibraltar's Leading Hotel Award consecutively from 2009 to 2012.
 The award is presented at the World Travel Awards, an annual award ceremony which acknowledges and rewards across all sectors of the tourism industry.
 The award was previously won by The Rock Hotel from 2004 to 2008.

 The hotel also had a spa, outdoor grill, business centre and café.
-It also provided free Wi-Fi service to its customers throughout the premises of the hotel.